frc1418/2014/robot/robot/docs/network.md

 	- Distance:
 		Type: Double (0.00 to 255.00)
 		Description:
-			A number from 0 to 255 that reflects the distance sensors readout
+			A number from 0 to 255 that reflects the ultrasonic sensors readout

 	- Battery:
 		Type: Double (0.00 to 15.00)
 		Description:
 			A number from 0 to 15 that reflects the voltage of the battery

+	- ShootAngle:
+		Type: Integer (0 to 100)
+		Description:
+			A number from 0 to 100 that reflects the scaled reading from the potentiometer

 	- ArmState:
 		Type: Integer (1-3)
 		Description: